valguss/TestingPresentation/PITCHME.md

 ## 2. Integration tests
 - Tests code when it's integrated (ie. installed into Magento)
 - Tests against an actual running instance of Magento
-- Good for testing if an upgrade breaks the code
 - Generally more useful than Unit Tests
 ---

 ### 2.1.
 Integration tests cont.
 - Good for testing if an upgrade breaks the code.
 Gives us a higher level of confidence that an upgrade didn't break our code
-- Gives us high confidence that installing another module didn't break our code
+- Gives us high confidence that installing a module didn't break our code
 - We currently run these using Travis...
 ---